November 7, 2020

 Though he had the posture of a great leader, but deep inside, he was a simple, modest, very tender and gentle person.
 What really struck me about President Mandela was his ability to find simple solutions for very complex problems.
 It is a talent and the real meaning of geniuses, because when we face big problems our minds are challenged to the extent that we are hardly able to look at simple solutions in front of us.
 But, Mandela was able to come up with the simplest solution.
 He once told me that when he was invited to pay an official visit to Indonesia, he insisted on visiting the Timorese opposition leader who was in jail at the time.
 Thanks to Mandela’s mediation, he later became the president of Timor l’est. Furthermore, when the Libyans asked him to help settle the Lockerbie crisis, he asked me about Egypt’s efforts in that regard to build upon that… if it was not for anyone but Mandela he would have gone his own way to get all the credit for himself.

-WoE: You were elected CEO of Kemet Boutros Ghali Foundation for Peace and Knowledge, to carry Dr. Ghali’s mission in achieving international peace by reinforcing development and providing stability and safety, and fighting extremism.
+WoE: You were elected executive president of KBBG where you had served briefly, to carry Dr. Boutros Ghali’s mission in achieving international peace, by reinforcing development and providing stability and safety, and fighting extremism.
 What’s your vision for the foundation?
 What are the steps taken to accomplish your vision?

-MK: I’m really honored and proud to be elected as the Executive President of ‘kemet Boutros Ghali Foundation for Peace and Knowledge’ to carry out on the legend and mission of my role model Boutros Ghali.
+MK: I’m really honored and proud to have been elected as the Executive President of ‘KBBG’, where I have severed briefly, to carry out on the legend and mission of my role model Boutros Ghali.
 His mission to promote knowledge with a view to achieving international peace.
 Ghali was my university professor and my role model, and I was lucky to come closer to his wife Lea Boutros Ghali who is his life companion and a beacon of light and inspiration in this foundation that was established by a group of his students.
 They are the “crème de la crème “of the Egyptian society.

 The board of Trustees and the advisory boards, include the top Egyptian intellectuals and entrepreneurs, trying to further Ghali’s mission who was an Egyptian to the core, loved this country and believed that Egypt is at the heart of the world and should have its impact and being impacted by the world.
-We work on building peace by disseminating knowledge.
+During my time there, we worked on building peace by disseminating knowledge.
 People are afraid of the unknown but when they come to know the ‘other’ they will reach out for him as diversity is seen, in such a case, as richness.
-So we are working on holding round- table discussions on issues of concern, reaching out to the grass roots, the vulnerable and marginalized, and prepared to go down and help girls get their quality education and protect them from any form of discrimination or violence.
+So we worked on holding round- table discussions on issues of concern, reached out to the grass roots, the vulnerable and marginalized, and prepared to go down and help girls get their quality education and protect them from any form of discrimination or violence.

 WoE: What advice you give girls and women of Egypt?